exeme-project/exeme-lang/website/docs/design/README.md

 i -= 1
 ```

+#### Constant variable declaration

-Constatants are declared with the `const` data type.
-Constants are effectively a container for their inner data type, that do not allow overwriting of the inner value.
+Constatants are declared by subscripting the `const` type with the variable's type.
+Constants are effectively a container for their inner data type that do not allow overwriting of the inner value.

 ```
-i: const(i32) = 1
+i: const[i32] = 1
 ```

 ### Control flow statements